wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. note:: Wazuh also offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted in our PCI-DSS certified SaaS solution and maintained by our team.
 With Wazuh cloud no dedicated hardware is required and everything is ready to use.
 This service offers a flexible infrastructure to match your enterprise needs.

 This installation guide will teach you how to install all Wazuh components: the Wazuh agent, the Wazuh manager and Elastic Stack.
+In the Quickstart section, instructions on how to install Wazuh in an all-in-one deployment using an automated script can be found.
+The sections Wazuh server and Elastic Stack include detailed instructions to make the corresponding installations in a distributed deployment.

  Alternatively, Wazuh can be installed with commercial options like Elastic Stack basic license or Splunk.
 To learn more about these options and other installation alternatives, visit the :ref:`more installation alternatives <more_installation_alternatives>` section.

 Install Wazuh agents